M-68/context_rank/README.md

 ### Introduction
 The role of search plays a big role in user lifecycle.
 It is intended to eliminate the time spent and gain insightful information from our given queries.
 A common example of this would be search Engines which are primarily built for this purpose .
 A query q entered by the user and a target T has to be identified.
 There are a variety of techniques employed for efficient and insightful search results.
 Our problem statement was to find a method of finding similar research papers not domain specific , with the abstract being entered by the user.
 We employed a.
-DSSM model by Microsoft Research(MSR) that uses similarity matching to find the relevant documents  given a query with similar meaning on Wikipedia Question Answer Dataset.
+DSSM model by Microsoft Research(MSR) and SenteceBERT on CORD-19 copus that uses similarity matching to find the relevant documents  given a query with similar meaning on Wikipedia Question Answer Dataset.
 ![Cluster Distribution](https://github.com/UROP-X/semantyc/blob/master/Images/download%20(2).png)

 ### Data Cleaning